-2 Cook Out employees fired after Roxboro officer allegedly denied service
+2 Cook Out employees fired after cashier refused to serve Roxboro police officer

 "We did not contact corporate directly asking them to fire this employee," Chief Hess stated.
 "Cook Out took it upon themselves to take action."

-The manager on duty during the incident doesn't want to be identified but tells ABC 11, she was in the back of the restaurant when the cashier asked another worker to take the officer's order.
+The manager on duty during the incident doesn't want to be identified but tells ABC11, she was in the back of the restaurant when the cashier asked another worker to take the officer's order.

 "I just wish they would have asked me to come up front to take their order," the manager said.

-ABC 11 asked the manager what was the policy surrounding cashiers refusing to take a customer's order.
+ABC11 asked the manager what was the policy surrounding cashiers refusing to take a customer's order.

 "If a cashier doesn't feel comfortable taking someone's order, it's not wrong for them to have someone else do it or contact the manager."